w3c/wai-people-use-web/_people-use-web/user-stories-nine.md

   <div>
 {:/}

-Elias is an active 85-year-old retired architect.
+Elias is an 85-year-old retired architect.
 Over the years, Elias has experienced a decrease in vision, hearing, and short-term memory and he has a slight hand tremor.
 He uses digital technology for all sorts of activities including staying in touch with family, reading the news and architecture articles, and ordering groceries.
 However, using technology can be difficult when he can't use the adjustments he needs, like when sites and apps don't allow increased text size, require clicking small areas of the page, and make him type information with each visit rather than store it.

 {::options toc_levels="2..2" /}